typesafer/natural_order_test/README.md

 natural_order_test
 ==================

-test if a given array obeys the natural order of numbers
+test if a list of numbers are sequential

 source of the formula